Construction and Engineering

-Black & Veatch Corporation operates as an engineering, consulting, and construction company.
+Black & Veatch Corporation provides engineering, consulting, and construction services in the fields of energy, water, and information.
 The company offers services in the areas of asset management/optimization, construction, construction management, consulting and planning, conceptual and preliminary engineering, environmental consulting, design build, management consulting, mining, water and energy, procurement, program management, security design and consulting, and infrastructure projects.
 It serves oil and gas, power delivery, power generation, federal, management consulting, telecommunication, and water markets in the United States and internationally.
-The company was founded in 1915 and is based in Overland Park, Kansas with of...
+The company was founded in 1915 an...

 11401 Lamar Avenue